EranStarkLab/LearningToLearn/README.md

 to new rules using a visual discrimination task.
 We found that mice can learn a new rule within a single session, a capacity that enhances with experience and varies with rule difficulty.
 Furthermore, mice exhibit flexibility in learning strategy, based on the physical conditions of the task.

-The code available in this repository was used to perform the analysis resulting in Figures 2-4 and supplamentry Figures S1-S2 of the paper "Learning to learn: Single session acquisition of new rules by freely-moving mice".
+The code available in this repository was used to perform the analysis resulting in Figures 2-4 and supplementary Figures S1-S2 of the paper.

 ## To run the code
 1. Download all routines and data.
-2. Open Matlab and add the depository folder to the Malab path.
+2. Open MATLAB and add the repository folder to the path.
 3. Use the Matlab mex.m function:
    - mex parsec.c
    - mex zsc.c
-4. Download the Libsvm package:
+4. Download the libsvm package:
 Libsvm is a simple, easy-to-use, and efficient software for SVM classification and regression.
 It solves C-SVM classification, nu-SVM classification, one-class-SVM, epsilon-SVM regression, and nu-SVM